VA Disability Ratings for Asthma

 The veteran may also use a DBQ, or Disability Benefits Questionnaire, to bolster their claim.
 A Disability Benefits Questionnaire is a form created by VA that allows the veteran to address important aspects of their condition, such as symptoms, severity, and possible causes, as well as the relationship between their condition and other disabilities.
 The veteran may also have their private doctor fill out a DBQ for them.
 This can be helpful, as the doctor who typically treats the veteran’s asthma can speak to specific ways the condition impacts the veteran’s life.

 How Does VA Rate Asthma?

-- Forced Expiratory Volume (FEV-1).
-FEV-1 is the amount of air you can exhale forcefully in one second.
-VA compares this against what a normal person would be able to breath out, and measures it as a percentage.
+- Forced Expiratory Volume (FEV-1): FEV-1 is the amount of air you can exhale forcefully in one second.
+VA compares this against what a normal person would be able to breathe out and measures it as a percentage.

-- Forced Vital Capacity (FVC).
-VA compares a veteran’s FEV-1 results with their FCV in a FEV-1/FCV ratio.
-The ratio is meant to represent the proportion of a person’s vital capacity that they are able to expel in the first second of a forceful exhale.
-Vital capacity is the maximum amount of air that a person who can inhale or exhale from the lung.
+- Forced Vital Capacity (FVC): VA compares a veteran’s FEV-1 results with their FVC in a FEV-1/FVC ratio.
+The ratio is meant to represent the proportion of a person’s vital capacity that they can expel in the first second of a forceful exhale.
+Vital capacity is the maximum amount of air that a person can inhale or exhale from the lung.

 VA looks at additional information to determine severity depending on the rating.
-Additionally, the VA will base the ratings off of findings during an asthma attack.
+Importantly, VA will base the ratings on findings during an asthma attack.
 If a veteran is not having an attack during a VA examination, there must be a history of attacks in the record for the VA to consider.
 VA rates asthma under 38 C.F.R.
 4.97, diagnostic code 6602.
 Ratings range from 0 percent to 100 percent.